 Project start date

-The Dangers and Opportunities of Technology: Perspectives from the Humanities (DOT) program supports humanistic research that examines the relationship between technology and society.
-NEH is particularly interested in projects that examine current social and cultural issues that are significantly shaped by technology.
+The Dangers and Opportunities of Technology: Perspectives from the Humanities (DOT) program supports research that examines technology and its relationship to society through the lens of the humanities, with a focus on the dangers and/or opportunities presented by technology.
+NEH is particularly interested in projects that examine the role of technology in shaping current social and cultural issues.

-The program supports projects led by individual researchers (up to $75K) and by collaborative teams (up to $150K).
+The program support projects led individual researchers (up to $75K) and by collaborative teams (up to $150K).

 - Two or more applications for federal funding and/or approved federal award budgets are not permitted to include overlapping project costs.

 A recorded presentation about DOT is available below.
 The slides and recording are applicable for the 2023 and 2024 deadlines:

 Read the Notice of Funding Opportunity to ensure you understand the expectations and restrictions for projects delivered under this grant and are prepared to write the most effective application.

 - Dangers and Opportunities of Technology: Perspectives from the Humanities Notice of Funding Opportunity, October 2023

 - Dangers and Opportunities of Technology: Perspectives from the Humanities Grants.gov application package